ianhussey/Analogical-learning-via-IAT-II/experiment 3/study details.md

 H1-H3 The conditions will differ in their automatic biases evaluations on the shooter bias task.
 The shooter bias task is relatively liberal in that it provides multiple scoring metrics.
 We will employ three of the most common ones.
 The first is consistent with the previous analyses of RT biases (e.g., on the SC-IAT), the second and third represent two forms of signal detection analysis that are frequently employed in the shooter bias task literature.

-- H1: RT biases (main effect for condition or condition*trial type interaction effect)
+- H1: RT biases
+  - condition*trial type interaction effect or main effect for condition
-- H2: sensitivity differences (d' between conditions)
+- H2: sensitivity differences (d')
+  - main effect for condition
-- H3: response bias differences (c between conditions)
+- H3: response bias differences (c)
+  - main effect for condition

 H4 The conditions will differ in their self-reported evaluations of the black faces.

+- H4: ratings differences (c)
+  - main effect for condition

 ## Sample